saulpw/visidata/README.md

     $ pip3 install visidata

-To install VisiData, plus external dependencies for all available loaders:

-    $ pip3 install "visidata[full]"

 ### Install via brew

 Ideal for MacOS users who primarily want to engage with VisiData as an application.
 This is currently the most reliable way to install VisiData's manpage on MacOS.